aselshall/rm/hw/proposal-outline.md

 #### Ethical considerations
 - What ethical issues will your study present? (anticipated ethical issues) such as informed consent, confidentiality, and potential risks to participants

-## 5. Expected Results
+## 5. ExpecMted Results
-#### Anticipated finding and preliminary results
-- what do you expect to find based on the literature review and your research objectives
-- What do preliminary results show about the practicability and value of the proposed study? (primarily pilot findings if available)
+Structure this section as deliverables, outputs, outcomes, and impacts similar to the example provided in the slides of the Expected Results and Timeline lesson.

 #### Deliverables
 - What are the deliverables of your projects
-- How will you know if  you succeed in delivering these outputs
+- How will you know if  you succeed in delivering these products?

-#### Outcomes and Impacts
+#### Outputs, Outcomes and Impacts
-- What  benefits  could  accrue  to the field and community if  the  project  is  successful
-- Outputs: Main products
+- Outputs: Immediate results or findings that emerge from the project?
-- Outcomes: Specific and measurable short-term effects
+- Outcomes: Specific and measurable short-term effects arise directly from the outputs
-- Impacts: Broader and long-term effects
+- Impacts: Broader and long-term effects on society or the academic world

 ## 6. Timeline
 #### Research schedule